 Are human digestive enzymes safe for dogs?

 Human enzymes may be used in dogs.
-In fact, in one study, an enzyme was marketed as specifically for canine, but contained the same enzymes as the human supplement.
+In fact, in one study, an enzyme was marketed as specifically for canines but contained the same enzymes as the human supplement.

 Are digestive enzymes better than probiotics for dogs?

 Digestive enzymes are a medical necessity in dogs with EPI, so they are not strictly supplements like probiotics.
 The two cant really be equated in that fashion.
 One is not better than another, but they have different uses and do work well together.

 The best digestive enzymes for dogs are expensive.
 The treatment of EPI is costly in itself.
 Prescription strength digestive enzymes can cost $500 to $3000 a year.
 In general, a daily probiotic is a safe supplement for dogs.
 One of the risks of adding digestive enzymes is that a dogs body will stop naturally producing the enzymes.
 This kind of problem does not occur with probiotics since they are an added living organism not produced naturally by the dogs body.